prettydiff/webserver/readme.md

 * **ports.open** - Required.
 The port number to serve unencrypted protocols HTTP and WS.
 A value of *0* will use a randomly available port.
 * **ports.secure** - Required.
 The port number to serve encrypted protocols HTTPS and WSS.
 A value of *0* will use a randomly available port.
 * **redirect_domain** - Optional.
 An object storing domain names and where to redirect them to.
-   * In the value the first index, a string, is the hostname where to redirect the domain to.
+   * The value in the first index, a string, is the hostname where to redirect the domain to.
 An empty string or null value suggests to redirect the domain to a different port on the same machine.
    * The value in the second index, a number, identifies the port where to redirect the domain to.
    * If a given domain requires separate ports for both encrypted and unencrypted traffic simply specify the encrypted name instance with a `.secure` extension.
 * **redirect_internal** - Optional.
 Redirects a requested resource from one location on the current server to a different location.
 This redirection only occurs on the server out of sight from the user and alters the response content but it does not modify the address of the request.